vaskatta/road_2_web3_week4/README.md

-# ROas to Web 3 Week 4
+# Road to Web 3 Week 4

 This project creates a NFT gallery webpage where you can display NFTs for a speciic owner and/or collection